alex-esc/digitalrights/Chapters/Chapter one - Internet Culture.md

 Have you ever wondered were do the Internet memes or funny pictures on your phone came from? who made them and why?
 We know that pictures, jokes and other works of art have to come from someone, usually the question stops here, we came up with an answer and no further discussion is needed, but is this really a satisfactory answer?
 Media literacy attempts to answer these questions and explore communications mediums and their impact on people.
 To explore Ethics with a digital perspective means to speak the language before we can ask difficult questions, we must understand the social and technical aspects of the web and software to truly identify problems and to find solutions.

-On our everyday life we enjoy discussing movies, music and other commercial products.
+On our everyday life we enjoy discussing movies, music and other commercial products.Items such as movies, music, literature are media, media is the vehicle that delivers any kind of communication, if we want to say any message it has to be said verbally, that's media, if I wish to spread my message through the television or the Internet, that's media.
 The majority of us have a fascination for a specific movie, artist or celebrity, talking about media means criticizing and analyzing but very few of us create media rather than consuming it.
 Or at least this was the case before the Internet: Today more people than ever are creating something new, if you want to write you can open a blog, if you want to make a movie you can open a YouTube account, and little by little more people are getting involved in making new stuff.
 If you don't consider yourself a creative person you are still involved in making new original works, in past days when we wanted to share a particular moment or story we remembered it and speak about it, today the average teenage docent just chat about cool occurrences or stories, they capture them with apps like Snapchat, Snstagram or Whatsapp, these programs allow you to place stickers over the video or photo, you can add drawings or emojis and text, what was just a regular video was creatively transformed into something bigger than the sum of its parts.

 > **For educators & food for thought:**
 >